 |Note: Table is completely generated from PRIS data to reflect the latest available information and may be more up to date than the text of the report.|

 2.2.3.
-Permanent shutdown and decommissioning process
+Permanent Shutdown and Decommissioning Process

 No nuclear power plant has yet been permanently shut down or is in a decommissioning phase in Pakistan.

 2.3.2.
-Project management
+Project Management

 2.3.3.
-Project funding
+Project Funding

 2.3.4.
-Electric grid development
+Electric Grid Development

 2.3.6.
-Public awareness
+Public Awareness

 Public awareness is enhanced through seminars, workshops and electronic/print media.

-The PAEC and PNRA will be involved in decommissioning nuclear power plants in Pakistan.
+PAEC and PNRA will be involved in decommissioning nuclear power plants in Pakistan.

-In addition, a project was started to develop spent fuel dry storage facility to extend the life of KANUPP.
+In addition, a project was started to develop a spent fuel dry storage facility to extend the life of KANUPP.
 This facility will also provide interim spent fuel storage of future nuclear power plants at this site.

-The PAEC has the following research institutes/centres:
+PAEC has the following research institutes/centres:

-Pakistan has two research reactor facilities:
+Pakistan has two research reactors: